kmaterna/InSAR_CGM_readers_writers/README.md

     * Jupyter Notebook
 3. ~~A tool to extract a certain pixel's time series from the HDF5 and convert it into a geoCSV.~~
 4. Detailed documentation of the CGM product.
-5. Next steps: Make binary executable to take only one track out of multi-track file